MAK-T800/Weather/README.md

 ## Project Structure

 ```

-weather-web-app
-├── src
-│   ├── index.html       # Main HTML document for the web app
+│── index.html       # Main HTML document for the web app
-│   ├── style.css        # Styles for the web app
+│── style.css        # Styles for the web app
-│   └── app.js           # JavaScript code for fetching and displaying weather data
+|── app.js           # JavaScript code for fetching and displaying weather data
 └── README.md        # Documentation for the project
 ```

 ## Getting Started